kfrawee/US-Bikeshare/README.md

 - Would you like to see data for Chicago, New York, or Washington?
 - Would you like to filter the data by month, day, or not at all?
 - (If they chose month) Which month - January, February, March, April, May, or June?
-- (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?
+- (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?<br>
 The answers to the questions above will determine the city and timeframe on which I'll do data analysis.
 After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.
 ---
 **Check project walkthrough:**<br>